Why Suvendu Adhikari is the New Dada in Town

-In 2018, before Lok Sabha, Mamata gave additional responsibility to the Young Turks of the party, Abhishek and Suvendu included.
+In 2018, before Lok Sabha polls, Mamata Banerjee gave additional responsibility to the Young Turks of the party, Abhishek and Suvendu included.

-After the elections, and the BJP winning 18 seats, both had their wings clipped by Mamata.
+After the elections, and the BJP winning 18 seats, both had their wings clipped by the CM.

 In July 2019, Abhishek Banerjee was instrumental in bringing onboard political strategist Prashant Kishor and his consultancy firm I-PAC to run the Trinamool's 2021 campaign.